mflannery/tensorflow-n-zeppelin/README.md

 Now, you should be able to import matplotlib, numpy and tensorflow into your python code in Zeppelin.

-An alternative would be to run IPython in a docker or podman container as per [these instructions](https://zeppelin.apache.org/docs/latest/interpreter/python.html#ipython-interpreter-pythonipython-recommended).
+An alternative would be to run IPython and Zeppelin in a docker or podman container as per [these instructions](https://zeppelin.apache.org/docs/latest/interpreter/python.html#ipython-interpreter-pythonipython-recommended).